Jock Stein: Death

 On 10 September 1985, Scotland played Wales at Ninian Park, Cardiff, in a 1986 World Cup qualification match.
 Wales had been leading 1–0 by a Mark Hughes goal, before Scotland were awarded a penalty with 9 minutes left.
 Davie Cooper scored to make the score 1–1; the resulting draw secured a qualification play-off against Australia.
-Stein, who had been in poor health and under intense pressure, suffered a fatal pulmonary edema (fluid build-up in the lungs) at the end of the game – he had stopped taking prescribed medication for heart disease so his match preparations would not be disrupted by the side effects – and died shortly afterwards in the stadium's medical room; he was 62 years old.
-Due to the circumstances, the cause of death has frequently been reported as a heart attack.
+Stein, who had been in poor health and under intense pressure, suffered a fatal pulmonary oedema (fluid build-up in the lungs) at the end of the game – he had stopped taking prescribed medication for heart disease so his match preparations would not be disrupted by the side effects – and died shortly afterwards in the stadium's medical room; he was 62 years old.
+Due to the circumstances, the cause of death was reported as a heart attack.
 Stein was cremated at Linn Crematorium in Glasgow, at a private ceremony at which many past and present football figures were in attendance.

-His death had a profound effect on his assistant, and Aberdeen manager, Alex Ferguson, who regarded Stein as a mentor and was horrified by his sudden death.
+His death had a profound effect on his assistant and Aberdeen's manager, Alex Ferguson, who regarded Stein as a mentor and was horrified by his sudden death.
 Ferguson was appointed interim manager and led the Scotland team to the 1986 World Cup, but they failed to progress beyond the group stage and Andy Roxburgh was appointed as Stein's permanent successor.